nus-cs2113-AY2122S1/ip/docs/README.md

 # Individual Project (iP) User Guide

-This iP, also known as DUKE, is a desktop application that helps users to keep track of 3 types of tasks via a Command Line Interface (CLI).
+This iP, also known as DUKE, is a desktop application that helps you to keep track of 3 types of tasks via a Command Line Interface (CLI).
 The 3 types of tasks are:
 - ToDos
 - Deadlines